-HORT 243 Integrated Pest Management I (2 credits) Provides training and experience in diagnosing and prescribing treatment for disease, insect, or cultural problems with special emphasis on IPM techniques and the safe handling and proper application of chemicals.
+HORT 243 Insects and Diseases I (2 credits) Provides training and experience in diagnosing and prescribing treatment for disease, insect, or cultural problems with special emphasis on IPM techniques and the safe handling and proper application of chemicals.

 HORT 244 Landscape Design (2 credits) Using a process-oriented approach that includes lectures and project assignments, introduces the student to residential landscape design.
 Offers a brief historical survey of the topic and covers site analysis, base map preparation, program development, and design development.

 HORT 245 Turf Culture (2 credits) Offers a broad understanding of the theories and principles of turf culture, including its establishment and continued maintenance.
 Also develops a working knowledge of Integrated Pest Management techniques as applied to turf culture.